Globally, there is increased optimism in the oil and gas sectors with the rise in crude oil prices.

 On the other hand, leveraging different flow technologies improves efficiency and operational cost within the sector and other extractives.

-For instance, as Kenya begun the Early Oil Pilot Scheme (EOPS), with the appropriate flow technology in place, the industry will be able to tighten control, maximize output, and increase efficiency with expert application advice and, operations insight.
+For instance, as Kenya begins the Early Oil Pilot Scheme (EOPS), with the appropriate flow technology in place, the industry will be able to tighten control, maximize output, and increase efficiency with expert application advice and operations insight.

-Burhani Engineers Ltd delivers standardized innogrative solutions and expert application knowledge to help the oil and gas industry to maximize their production, improving efficiency, reducing risk and delivering competitive advantage.
+Burhani Engineers Ltd delivers standardized innogrative solutions and expert application knowledge to help the oil and gas industry to maximize their production, improve efficiency, reduce risk and deliver competitive advantage.

 Unlike the other existing Kenya Pipeline Corporation (KPC) lines, the Nairobi – Mombasa pipeline (Line 5) is unique because of its fully controlled automated project using DeltaV control system that controls and monitors it from a centralized location.